sciZer0/newdiscoveries/a/README.md

 ## FIRST OF ALL
 Science now is an illogical thing being taken on faith.
 Actually, the situation is even much worse than that, the scientific system itself is a religious sect.

-All I have is logic.
+Importantly, all I have is logic.

 Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.